Singapore Company Registration in 2025 | 100% Remote Incorporation

 Step 1: Decide on a business name and reserve it

-The first step for opening a company in Singapore is to choose a name for it.
-The chosen name must be unique, meaningful, easy to read, and free of vulgar or offensive language.
+The first step for Singapore company registration is to choose a name.
+The name must be unique, meaningful, easy to read, and free of vulgar or offensive language.

-To verify with Accounting and Corporate Regulatory Authority (ACRA) if a business name is available, a minimum of three names must be submitted.
-Upon approval and availability of the business name, it will be reserved for 120 days from the date of application.
+A minimum of three names must be submitted to verify with the Accounting and Corporate Regulatory Authority (ACRA) if a business name is available.
+Upon approval and availability, the business name will be reserved for 60 days from the date of application.

-If you want to register your business with OnDemand International, we will choose a name for you and ensure that it complies with ACRA rules.
-We will seek for approval of your selected name.
-If your selected name is not available, our experts will look for alternative options.
+If you want to register your business with OnDemand International, we will choose a name for you and ensure it complies with ACRA rules.
+We will seek approval of your selected name.
+Our experts will look for alternative options if your selected name is unavailable.

 Step 3: Prepare the necessary documents

-The third step for company incorporation in Singapore is to prepare the appropriate papers, such as articles and memorandum of association, business address information, stockholder information, and so on.
+The third step for company incorporation in Singapore is to prepare the appropriate papers to establish a company in Singapore, such as articles and memorandum of association, business address information, stockholder information, and so on.

 We will notify you of the necessary documents, including those for the KYC due diligence required by Singapore regulations.
 We will collect the necessary documentation from you and verify it with the proper authorities to ensure that it is valid and meets all standards.